 Rocha is conference chairman of NIGA and a member of the Pechanga tribe.
 James Siva, chair of California Nations Indian Gaming Association (CNIGA) and vice-chair of the Morongo tribe, also participated.
 Both specified that their comments were their own and did not represent their organizations or tribes.

-However, Siva did talk about how he is taking the temperature of the various members of his association before taking a stance.
+However, Siva did talk about how he is taking the temperature of the various members of his association before taking a stance on California sports betting.

 “To put my CNIGA hat on for a little bit, that’s why the association has not come out with any response to this yet,” Siva said.
 “Because we’re just trying to be cautious and wait to get more information and see the overall response before we respond as an association overall.”

-It’s a similar take to the tribal coalition backing the in-person sports betting already qualified for the ballot.
+It’s a similar take to the tribal coalition backing the qualified in-person initiative.
 Participants discussed that Jacob Mejia, spokesman for the coalition, said tribal members would evaluate and discuss the measure before providing a formal comment.

 “I think what you can take away from it is that it’s not outright hated like the card club measure, which was an immediate response and a hard no,” Rocha said.
 “This one is, ‘Eh, we’ll think about it.
 We’ll see.'”